-Schematics are saved to and loaded from WorldEdit's schematic folder.
-On Bukkit, this will be in the plugins/WorldEdit/ folder, while on other platforms, it will be in config/WorldEdit/.
-The default folder name is simply schematics, though this can be changed in the config.
+Schematics are saved to and loaded from WorldEdit's schematic folder, which is named schematics by default, but can be changed in the config.
 The folder is not created until you save a schematic in-game.
 If you've downloaded a schematic somewhere and want to add it, you can make the folder manually.
+The folder needs to be inside WorldEdit's config folder, which is plugins/WorldEdit on Bukkit/Spigot/Paper, and config/worldedit on other platforms.
+This means that by default the schematics folder is located at plugins/WorldEdit/schematics or config/worldedit/schematics.